Water Tank Cleaning: How often should you do it?

 This incident demonstrates how important it is to maintain the cleanliness and security of our water tanks.

-Why should we keep our tanks clean?
+Why should we keep our water tanks clean?

 Just as we take care of our water filters – getting them serviced regularly, making sure the lids of the water container and bottles are closed.
 We must treat our water tanks as an extension of our water system just like our water bottles, water filters, and buckets.